BioDepot/BioDepot-workflow-builder/README.md

  	RunMode: Triggered
  	Click on Select Triggers and choose OutputDir

+### Running and testing the workflow
-The workflow is read to be run by double click on the Download sleuth directory and pressing start.
-Alternatively, if you have already generated the index, disconnected the kallisto index widget from the kallistioQuant widget.
-Clikc on the kallistoQuant widget and enter the index file.
-Click on select triggers and uncheck the indexFile option.
-This will let you avoid having to wait for the index to be regenerated.
+The workflow is ready to be run by double click on the Download sleuth directory and pressing start.
+If you wish to make sure that all the connections and parameters are correct, then check the test mode box before pressing start.
+This will cause the Docker commands to be generated but not run, but output to the console.
+In addition, a prompt will appear to allow the option of saving the commands as a bash script representation of the workflow.
+This scriptan be executed outside of Bwb
+.

 ## Appendices